Dopamine therapy

 Dopamine therapy is the regulation of levels of the neurotransmitter dopamine through the use of either agonists, or antagonists; and has been used in the treatment of disorders characterized by a dopamine imbalance.
 Dopamine replacement therapy (DRT) is an effective treatment for patients with decreased levels of dopamine.
-Often dopamine agonists, compounds that activate dopamine receptors in the absence of that receptor's physiological ligand, the neurotransmitter dopamine, are used in this therapy.
+Often dopamine antagonists, compounds that activate dopamine receptors in the absence of that receptor's physiological ligand, the neurotransmitter dopamine, are used in this therapy.
 DRT has been shown to reduce symptoms and increase lifespan for patients with Parkinson's disease.
 Dopamine regulation plays a critical role in human mental and physical health.
 The neurons that contain the neurotransmitter are clustered in the midbrain region in an area called the substantia nigra.
 In Parkinson's patients, the death of dopamine-transmitting neurons in this area leads to abnormal nerve-firing patterns that cause motor problems.
 Research in patients with schizophrenia indicates abnormalities in dopamine receptor structure and function.